The My Blogs section of your Dashboard lists the WordPress.com blogs that you can contribute to and/or edit.

 My Blogs Dashboard Visibility

-If you want to remove a site from appearing in the admin bar and under the My Blogs tab of the WordPress.com home page (for example, if you don’t need to access it regularly), you have the option to hide or make the blog visible on your Dashboard.
+If you want to remove a site from appearing on your My Sites page, in the admin bar and under the My Blogs tab of the WordPress.com home page (for example, if you don’t need to access it regularly), you have the option to hide or make the blog visible on your Dashboard.

 Go to your blog’s Dashboard and look for the My Blogs option: